websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/using-the-sidecar-or-embedded-elasticsearch.md

 # Using the Sidecar or Embedded Elasticsearch

 The Liferay Tomcat bundles installed via a ZIP file or Docker image include an Elasticsearch node that starts with Liferay.
-The node in Liferay 7.3 is a runs in a separate JVM as a sidecar server and the node in Liferay 7.2 is embedded in the Liferay server.
+The node in Liferay 7.3 runs in a separate JVM as a sidecar server and the node in Liferay 7.2 is embedded in the Liferay server.

 The Elasticsearch server is accessible at these URLs: